By Rudy VanVeghten

 And on the penultimate day of 1768, he finally approved the incorporation of New Salem, but not with that name.
 Instead, Wentworth named the town after that other outspoken Rockingham Whig, Sir William Meredith.[xxvi]

 Although Sir William, like the governor, had opposed the Stamp Act and Declaratory Act, settlers of the new town were most likely unaware of that.
 To them it was case of the governor usurping their right to name their own town.
 We know they harbored resentment over the move because in April 1778, during the Revolutionary War, they petitioned the N.H. legislature to revert the town’s name back to New Salem (although the request was ultimately denied).
-In a time when the British authorities were increasingly portrayed as restricting liberty and natural rights, this was but another example.
-Five years later in 1775, when it came time for the new town’s settlers to decide between independence or loyalty to the crown, Gov. Wentworth’s action was still fresh enough in their minds to point them in the direction of liberty and independence from Great Britain.
+Ten years earlier when seeking incorporation in a time when the British authorities were increasingly portrayed as restricting liberty and natural rights, Wentworth’s decision to rename the town was but another example.
+When it came time in 1775 for the new town’s settlers to decide between independence or loyalty to the crown, Gov. Wentworth’s action was still fresh enough in their minds to point them in the direction of liberty and independence from Great Britain.

 [i] Paul W. Wilderson, John Hancock and the American Revolution (Hanover, N.H.: University Press of New England, 1994), 58-59.